huynhtukhiem/Arduino_projects/Basic projects/Controlling 7 segment LED/Mini project 1: Run from 0 to 9 and repeat/README.md

-# Demo
+# Video
+- Video how I distinguish between common anode and common cathode: [https://youtu.be/R3Jh56LrFvM](https://youtu.be/R3Jh56LrFvM)
-- Video deomo in my youtube channel: [https://youtube.com/shorts/a6PXKHLLvQA?si=NB4lrE-pkt0jSsF8](https://youtube.com/shorts/a6PXKHLLvQA?si=NB4lrE-pkt0jSsF8)
+- Video demo in my youtube channel: [https://youtube.com/shorts/a6PXKHLLvQA?si=NB4lrE-pkt0jSsF8](https://youtube.com/shorts/a6PXKHLLvQA?si=NB4lrE-pkt0jSsF8)
 - Full video how to do in my youtube channel:

 # How to do